Home » Programs and Courses » A.S. in Nursing (ADN/ASN) Program

 Please choose from the dropdown to review a category of FAQs

-• All applicants must pass the TEAS entrance exam with a minimum passing score of 64% or better.
+• All applicants must pass the TEAS entrance exam with a minimum passing score of 64 percent or better.
 Gurnick Academy of Medical Arts allows two (2) attempts within 365 days.

 • Yes.
 Details about prerequisite courses can be found in the Admission Requirements.